acquia/acf/README.md

 [![](http://img.youtube.com/vi/OWGu1FSzWLU/0.jpg)](http://www.youtube.com/watch?v=OWGu1FSzWLU "Acquia Commerce Framework Demo")

 ## Module Listing
-- acf_blocks - Decoupled blocks for direct user iteraction with ecommerce APIs
-- acf_catalog - Back end integration tool for importing "virtual catalogs" from ecommerce APIs
-- acf_demo - Drupal-based technical implementation of ACF in practice -- acf_demo_cart - Decoupled cart for calculating and displaying live data (uses acf_blocks)
--- acf_demo_product - Creates a product content type to be used for product display -- acf_demo_api - Provides a mock API to be used for the demo (uses acf_catalog)

 ## Roadmap
 No defined roadmap at this time.
 See the [TODO.md](TODO.md) docs in the module folders for a list of ideas and thoughts.
 Feel free to contribute back!